 Herbal Treatments for Bronchitis

-Along with acupuncture in Boynton Beach for the treatment of bronchitis, Chinese medicine practitioners also make use traditional Chinese herbal remedies.
+Along with acupuncture in Edina for the treatment of bronchitis, Chinese medicine practitioners also make use traditional Chinese herbal remedies.
 Besides those two modalities, medical acupuncturists may also avail of conventional drug prescriptions and observe how they interact with the herbal choices.
 Each patient will be treated in a very safe way.
 The plant botanicals and herbs used may include: dandelion, pleurisy root, stinging nettle, and marshmallow root.

 Medicinal Eating – Nutrition Therapy